3 min read

 3. Take an Ice Bath: It’s an intimidating thought for some (especially me!) however ice baths are also very effective in reducing core body temperatures and can effectively reduce soreness and inflammation.
 Fill the bathtub with cold water and throw in a bunch of ice.
 Afterward, your muscles will feel fresh, relaxed and cool.
 You may also experience more comfortable sleeping.

 4. Eat Something: After your workout, your muscles are eager to start the recovery process, therefore absorption happens quicker.
-Focus on protein for your immediate recovery nutrition.
-The recommended time after a workout is within 30 minutes.
+Focus on protein and complex carbs for your immediate recovery nutrition.
+Begin refueling within 30 minutes after your workout.
 This is especially important for events that last for multiple days (e.g. stage races).

 6. Use Consistent and Proper Nutrition:Proper nutrition is not easy in our way of life.
 We all have to work at it and be consistent.
 We always recommend using real food as your foundation of nutrition.
 Using supplements, like a multivitamin, will help ensure that you aren't deficient in any essential nutrient.
-Take an endurance sports supplement, like Endurance360 to help enhance your recovery and protect you against muscle cramps.
+Take Beetroot Pro and Endurance360 to help enhance your recovery and protect against muscle cramps.

 Chocolate milk as a post-exercise recovery aid.
 Karp, J.R., Johnston, J.D., Tecklenburg, S., et al. Dept of Kinesiology and Applied Health Science, Human Performance Laboratory, Indiana University.
 International Journal of Sport Nutrition and Exercise Metabolism.
 2006 Feb;16(1):78-91